KenAdis/c-unit-test/README.md

-C Unit Test Exercise
+# C Unit Test Exercise

-This repository demonstrates how to build and run unit tests for a C project using Docker and GitHub Actions.
+This repository contains a simple C project with unit tests, designed to demonstrate Docker-based testing and GitHub Actions for CI.

-🚀 Features
+## 🚀 Features

-Minimal C project with unit tests
+- Unit tests for C code

-Dockerized build and test environment
+- Dockerfile for consistent test environment

-Automated CI pipeline using GitHub Actions
+- GitHub Actions workflow to automate testing on push